Seer (NASDAQ:SEER) Shares Gap Up to $24.24

 Seer, Inc. (NASDAQ:SEER)’s stock price gapped up prior to trading on Tuesday .
 The stock had previously closed at $24.24, but opened at $25.12.
 Seer shares last traded at $26.17, with a volume of 781 shares changing hands.

-SEER has been the subject of a number of analyst reports.
-Zacks Investment Research downgraded shares of Seer from a “hold” rating to a “sell” rating in a report on Saturday, November 13th.
+Several analysts have issued reports on the stock.
 Cowen assumed coverage on shares of Seer in a research note on Friday, October 15th.
 They issued an “outperform” rating for the company.
+Zacks Investment Research downgraded shares of Seer from a “hold” rating to a “sell” rating in a research note on Saturday, November 13th.
 One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company.
 According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $64.67.

 The firm has a market cap of $1.48 billion and a P/E ratio of -17.38.
 The company’s 50 day simple moving average is $29.70 and its 200-day simple moving average is $32.47.

-In other news, COO Omead Ostadan sold 20,000 shares of the firm’s stock in a transaction that occurred on Monday, November 15th.
+In related news, COO Omead Ostadan sold 20,000 shares of Seer stock in a transaction that occurred on Monday, November 15th.
 The shares were sold at an average price of $30.50, for a total transaction of $610,000.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, CFO David R. Horn sold 26,273 shares of Seer stock in a transaction that occurred on Monday, December 6th.
 The shares were sold at an average price of $20.26, for a total transaction of $532,290.98.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 76,273 shares of company stock worth $2,179,291.
 Corporate insiders own 28.87% of the company’s stock.

 A number of hedge funds have recently modified their holdings of the stock.
 UBS Asset Management Americas Inc. purchased a new position in Seer during the third quarter valued at approximately $685,000.
 American International Group Inc. increased its holdings in Seer by 168.1% during the third quarter.
 American International Group Inc. now owns 22,777 shares of the company’s stock valued at $786,000 after buying an additional 14,280 shares during the period.
 Bank of New York Mellon Corp increased its holdings in Seer by 222.9% during the third quarter.
 Bank of New York Mellon Corp now owns 166,635 shares of the company’s stock valued at $5,754,000 after buying an additional 115,025 shares during the period.
 UBS Group AG increased its holdings in Seer by 13,142.3% during the third quarter.
 UBS Group AG now owns 41,978 shares of the company’s stock valued at $1,449,000 after buying an additional 41,661 shares during the period.
 Finally, Metropolitan Life Insurance Co NY increased its holdings in Seer by 119.2% during the third quarter.
 Metropolitan Life Insurance Co NY now owns 11,394 shares of the company’s stock valued at $393,000 after buying an additional 6,197 shares during the period.
 73.10% of the stock is currently owned by institutional investors.